Approval Seeking Behavior Is Holding You Back? Do This Instead

 You remain stuck in your comfort zone, not moving an inch, not putting yourself out there to explore new growth opportunities, just to not irritate anyone.
 You don’t dare to take risks that may bring a disapproving state or rank low on the social status meter.

-But worse of all – you miss your chance to learn to approve of yourself.
+But worse of all – you miss your chance to learn to validate yourself.

 You’re not effective as you can be and you avoid doing things that are important to you, just so you can “win” some points among your peers.

 And the funny thing is – you get less respect when you walk down that path.
-You lose the respect you crave from yourself and others, which is a paradox because that was the initial reason you started this tactic in the first place.
+You lose the respect you crave from yourself and others, which is a paradox because that was the initial reason you started this approval seeking behavior in the first place.

 I’m not here to put you down in any way.
-I used to be a people pleaser myself until I became so drained by my own approval seeking behavior.
+I used to be a people pleaser myself until I became so drained by my own approval seeking personality.

 It’s not easy to change such a deeply seated defense mechanism like that.
 That’s what approval seeking is, eventually – a defense mechanism.

-It’s an unconscious tactic you chose back then to protect yourself.
+It’s an unconscious behavior you chose back then to protect yourself.

 Protect yourself from what?

 In the end, we all want to belong and be an integral part of the tribe.
 No one wants to be an outcast or left behind.